mattrondel/Ubuntu/README.md

 that give you the PID

-Then you can kill the user session.
+Then you can kill the user session. not the tty one but any other one there

 #### kill "pid"
 now run rdp again